dwyl/flutter-navigation-menu-demo/README.md

 and three public functions:

-- `of`, which is a useful method to access the methods of the class.
+- `of`, which is a useful method to access the methods of the class from widgets in an easier manner.
 - `loadLanguage`,
 which loads the translation file according to the given locale.
 - `getTranslatedValue`,
-which wll be used to display the label translated to the current chosen locale of the device.
+which will be used to display the label translated to the current chosen locale of the device.

 Now we need to add the translation files!